atellier2/laravel-eloquent-state-machines/README.md

 );
 ```

+You can define a custom default responsible by defining the function  ``getDefaultStateMachineResponible()`` within the model class.

 When applying the transition, the state machine will verify if the state transition is allowed according
 to the `transitions()` states we've defined.
 If the transition is not allowed, a `TransitionNotAllowed`
 exception will be thrown.